 Supervision Explanation Direct Under direct supervision, the supervisor must provide specific and constant guidance to the apprentice.
 This will include the supervisor closely liaising with and monitoring the apprentice, and continually reviewing their work practices and the standard of their work.
-When applying direct supervision, the supervisor must: remain on the same work site as the apprentice be able to communicate directly with the apprentice at all times remain within visual contact and audible range (within sight and earshot) of the apprentice provide instruction and guidance to the apprentice observe all aspects of the apprentice's work to ensure it is performed safely and correctly.
+When applying direct supervision, the supervisor must: remain on the same work site as the apprentice be able to communicate directly with the apprentice at all times remain within visual contact and/or audible range (within sight and/or earshot) of the apprentice, however, high risk tasks as indicated with an asterisk in Table 2 must be done within visual contact and audible range (within sight and earshot) of the apprentice provide instruction and guidance to the apprentice observe all aspects of the apprentice's work to ensure it is performed safely and correctly.
 General Under general supervision, the supervisor must provide the apprentice with instruction and direction for the tasks to be performed, with progressive checks and relevant testing to be carried out while the work is being undertaken.
 When applying general supervision, the supervisor must: remain on the same work site as the apprentice be readily available to communicate directly with the apprentice when required be readily available in the immediate work area of the apprentice provide instruction and guidance to the apprentice observe all aspects of the apprentice's work to ensure it is performed safely and correctly.
 Broad Under broad supervision, the supervisor must consult with the apprentice regarding the tasks being undertaken, providing instruction and direction as required.
-However, the supervisor does not need to be physically on the same work site as the apprentice at all times.
-When applying broad supervision, the supervisor must: consult with the apprentice about the tasks being undertaken provide instruction and direction as required provide periodic, face-to-face contact throughout the day/shift - checking that the apprentice's work complies with technical and safety requirements remain readily contactable by the apprentice.
+The supervisor does not need to be physically on the same work site as the apprentice at all times.
+When applying broad supervision, the supervisor must: consult with the apprentice about the tasks being undertaken provide instruction and direction as required provide periodic, face-to-face contact throughout the day/shift, checking that the apprentice's work complies with technical and safety requirements remain readily contactable by the apprentice.